 A company will be a small company if it meets any two of the following thresholds:

 Turnover is pro-rated for periods longer or shorter than 12 months.
 A company must satisfy the size criteria for two consecutive accounting periods before they can qualify as small.
+A transitional provision will apply for a company’s first accounting period starting on or after 6 April 2025.
+This rule allows companies to assume that the new thresholds were already in place during the previous financial year when determining their size under the ‘two-year rule’.

 In addition to the quantitative size criteria, to qualify as small, a company must also not be any of the following as they are excluded from the small company regime:

-- A public company.
+- A public company,

-- An authorised insurance company, banking company, an e-money issuer, a MiFID investment firm, or a UCITS management company.
+- An authorised insurance company, banking company, an e-money issuer, a MiFID investment firm, or a UCITS management company,

-- A companying carrying out insurance market activity.
+- A companying carrying out insurance market activity,

 - A member of an ineligible group (see section below on ‘Is my UK subsidiary part of an ineligible group?’).